-Eliza Coffee Memorial Hospital received full accreditation with PCI (percutaneous coronary intervention) from the Society of Cardiovascular Patient Care (SCPC) in 2014.
+Eliza Coffee Memorial Hospital first received full accreditation with PCI (percutaneous coronary intervention) from the Society of Cardiovascular Patient Care (SCPC) in 2014.
+The American College of Cardiology renewed this honor in 2017.
 ECM Hospital has Primary PCI available 24/7 every day of the year with a call team made up of the cardiac cath lab staff and an interventional cardiologist who arrive to the facility within 30 minutes.

 Heart attacks are the leading cause of death in the United States, with 600,000 people dying annually of heart disease.
 More than five million Americans visit hospitals each year with chest pain.

 ECM’s Accredited chest Pain Center’s protocol-driven and systematic approach to patient management allows physicians to reduce time to treatment during the critical early stages of a heart attack, when treatments are most effective and to better monitor patients when it is not clear whether or not they are having a coronary event.
 Such observation helps ensure that patients are neither sent home too early nor needlessly admitted.

 The Accredited Chest Pain Center at ECM Hospital has demonstrated its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria and undergoing an onsite review by a team of SPCP’s accreditation review specialists.
 Key areas in which an Accredited Chest Pain Center must demonstrate expertise include the following:

 - Integrating the emergency department with the local emergency medical system

 - Effectively treating patients with low risk for acute coronary syndrome and no assignable cause for their symptoms